rosszurowski/deploy/README.md

 #### deploy download [env...]

 Will download from the environment(s) listed.
-This works in reverse, so files from `path.remote` will go into `path.local`
+This works in reverse, so files from `path.remote` will go into `path.local`.
+This will never delete files that aren't on the server, but will likely overwrite your local copies, so be careful.

 This command is also aliased as `down` and `d`, so it can be run like: